MustansirZia/textcord/docs/introduction/README.md

 <br />

 ## Ready to Start?
-::: tip Ready to Start?
+::: tip Ready to start?
 Head over to the [Generate a Discord Token](/discord/) page or click on the link at the bottom.
 :::